Eleven Sustainable Hacks for Keeping Cool Without Air Conditioning This Summer

 Fill up the ice bucket, buy a spray bottle and put your sheets in the freezer.

 When summer starts to scorch, we'll do anything to cool down.
-And while we'd like to be able to fling ourselves into the ocean at every 30-degree-plus opportunity, that's not always an option.
+And while we'd like to be able to fling ourselves into the ocean at every 30-degree-plus opportunity — which, let's face it, is quite often in Brisbane (and not just in summer) — that's not always an option.

 So, now that summer's here with a vengeance, we thought we'd bring you a few simple hacks for avoiding air con — or just surviving without it.
 You'll need ice, water and — if you're really keen — some trees.
 Go nuts.

 On scorching days, fans can be rudely ineffective, seeming to do little more than blow more hot air into your face.
 But a quick hack can work some magic.